ltmccarthy9/friends-first/README.md

 # friends-first

 ## Description
 Friends First is an event-based dating/friend-making application that allows a user to sign up to events, meet new people, and stay in contact with one another.
-I have been continually refactoring and adding to this project, check out current demo and old demos for a view into the evolution.

- ## Demo of Application
+ ## Demo of Application & Code
 https://youtu.be/qda-5_52cLw

 ## Technologies Used